The Beatnuts: Commercial breakthroughs

 The Beatnuts did not follow up their 1994 album until releasing Stone Crazy in 1997.
-Although it contained "Off the Books", a single that charted on the Billboard Hot 100 and featured a standout performance by Big Pun, the album was not a critical success.
-Leo Stanley of Allmusic attributed its mediocre reception to its lack of energy—not its "jazz-inflected rhythms and hardcore rhyming".
+Although it contained "Off the Books", a single that charted on the Billboard Hot 100, featured a standout performance by Big Pun and the first on-record performance from Cuban Link, the album was not a critical success.
+Leo Stanley of AllMusic attributed its mediocre reception to its lack of energy—not its "jazz-inflected rhythms and hardcore rhyming".
 Chris Ryan of Rolling Stone conceded that the album was still "something of a breakthrough" for The Beatnuts in spite of itself.
 Two weeks after the release of Stone Crazy, The Beatnuts released Hydra Beats, Vol. 5, a small-scale instrumental album.
 Vol. 5 was one album in a series of vinyl instrumental albums released by underground label Hydra Entertainment.

 1998 saw the release of The Spot, a remix EP that revamped songs from the first three non-instrumental Beatnuts albums.
 It additionally featured sequels to older Beatnuts tracks and one new song, "Treat$".
 It was released in anticipation of 1999's A Musical Massacre, The Beatnuts' most commercially and critically successful album.
-A Musical Massacre reached #35 on the Billboard 200 due to its hit single "Watch Out Now".
+A Musical Massacre reached No. 35 on the Billboard 200 due to its hit single "Watch Out Now".
 The album is hailed for its "eclectic" and "textured" beats as well as its "rough, rugged, and raunchy" lyrics with slightly more content variation than past releases.

 After Sony released The Beatnuts's first hits compilation, 1999's World Famous Classics, The Beatnuts did not record another album until 2001's Take It or Squeeze It.
 Their 2001 album contained two slightly popular singles, "No Escapin' This" and "Let's Git Doe", but was unable to match the commercial or critical success of A Musical Massacre.
-Reviews by both Allmusic and Rolling Stone claimed that Take It or Squeeze It had a mix of inventive production and clichéd gangster rhymes.
+Reviews by both AllMusic and Rolling Stone claimed that Take It or Squeeze It had a mix of inventive production and clichéd gangster rhymes.